cyberbotics/webots/docs/guide/web-simulation.md

 These are the configuration parameters for the simulation server:
 ```
-# server:            fully qualilified domain name of the simulation server
+    # server:              fully qualilified domain name of simulation server
     # ssl:                 for https/wss URL (true by default)
     # port:                local port on which the server is listening
     # portRewrite:         port rewritten in the URL by apache (true by default)
     # docker:              launch webots inside a docker (false by default)
+    # allowedRepositories: list of allowed GitHub simulation repositories
     # projectsDir:         directory in which projects are located
     # webotsHome:          directory in which Webots is installed (WEBOTS_HOME)
     # maxConnections:      maximum number of simultaneous Webots instances
     # logDir:              directory where the log files are written
     # monitorLogEnabled:   store monitor data in a file (true by default)
     # debug:               output debug information to stdout (false by default)
 ```

 HTTP request handlers: